Escherbach/Seq-Roadmap/README.md

 affordable, user-friendly devices that can quickly deliver results with the "push of a button", eliminating the need for specialized personnel.
-According to a WHO report <span class="citation" data-cites="WHO2011"></span>, real-time PCR devices have led to wider adoption of molecular diagnostics due to their improved rapidity, sensitivity, reproducibility and the reduced risk of carry-over contamination.
+According to a WHO report <span class="citation" data-cites="WHO2011">(World Health Organization 2011)</span>, real-time PCR devices have led to wider adoption of molecular diagnostics due to their improved rapidity, sensitivity, reproducibility and the reduced risk of carry-over contamination.
 With the exception of sensitivity, all of these problems currently still plague MGS.</p>
 <figure>
 <img src="images/cepheid.jpeg" />
 <figcaption>A Cepheid GeneXpert device.
 Source: MSF (2022) <span
-class="citation" data-cites="msf2022access"></span>.</figcaption>
+class="citation" data-cites="msf2022access">(Médecins Sans Frontières
+2022)</span>.</figcaption>
 </figure>
 <p>A concrete example of this success is the Cepheid GeneXpert <span
-class="citation" data-cites="GeneXpertSystem"></span> device.
-Originally
+class="citation" data-cites="GeneXpertSystem">(Cepheid, n.d.)</span>
-developed for the detection of anthrax, it has been adapted to many other infectious diseases following collaboration between Cepheid and international organizations and philanthropic bodies.
+device.
+Originally developed for the detection of anthrax, it has been adapted to many other infectious diseases following collaboration between Cepheid and international organizations and philanthropic bodies.
 Through successive rounds of cost-optimization, the device arrived at a point where it became practical even in developing countries for testing infections such as tuberculosis or HIV.
-This resulted in an overall installed base of some 22,000 devices even prior to the COVID pandemic <span class="citation" data-cites="CepheidNewsReleaseArchive"></span>, which increased to 40,000 between 2019 and 2022 <span class="citation" data-cites="GenomeWeb2022"></span>.
+This resulted in an overall installed base of some 22,000 devices even prior to the COVID pandemic <span class="citation" data-cites="CepheidNewsReleaseArchive">(<span>“Cepheid News Release Archive.
+Cepheid Announces FleXible Cartridge Program,”</span>
+n.d.)</span>, which increased to 40,000 between 2019 and 2022 <span
+class="citation" data-cites="GenomeWeb2022">(GenomeWeb 2022)</span>.
 This enabled relatively rapid development of primers for testing the presence of SARS-CoV-2 in clinical samples without the need for developing novel infrastructure.</p>
 <p>PCR devices can also test for multiple pathogens or genes (such as
 those conferring antimicrobial resistance) in parallel.
+The BioFire FilmArray <span class="citation" data-cites="BioFireDiagnostics2016">(<span>“BioFire Diagnostics.
+FilmArray Panels—Infectious Disease Diagnostics”</span> 2016)</span>,
-The BioFire FilmArray <span class="citation" data-cites="BioFireDiagnostics2016"></span>, for instance, offers simultaneous sensitive detection of 20-40 targets in samples including respiratory (sputum, bronchoalveolar lavage), blood culture, cerebrospinal fluid or gastrointestinal.</p>
+for instance, offers simultaneous sensitive detection of 20-40 targets in samples including respiratory (sputum, bronchoalveolar lavage), blood culture, cerebrospinal fluid or gastrointestinal.</p>
 <p>However, PCR cannot in principle detect unknown or changing targets.
 For example, a novel gene conferring drug resistance, or a novel virus strain, require the design of novel primers.
 Perhaps more importantly,